Section Three: Student Services, Health, and Safety

 - Walk only in well- lit areas.
 Do not take shortcuts through dark or deserted areas.
 Avoid walking alone at night.

-- Immediately report unfamiliar persons or people who are acting strangely to the Campus Security Office at (563) 242-2752 or to a Residence Life staff member.
+- Immediately report unfamiliar persons or people who are acting strangely to the Campus Public Safety Office at (563) 242-2752 or to a Residence Life staff member.

-- Immediately report all thefts, harassing phone calls, personal attacks, threats, or similar incidents to Campus Security and/or Residence Life staff.
+- Immediately report all thefts, harassing phone calls, personal attacks, threats, or similar incidents to Campus Public Safety and/or Residence Life staff.
 Such contact may be enable University personnel to locate the person(s) involved while they are still on campus.

 - Lock both your room and your car doors at all times, and carry your keys with you.
 Never lend your keys to anyone.
 Do not leave keys or valuables in your student mailbox.
 Keep your campus lockers secured at all times.